Yukitoshi12345/Employee-Tracker/README.md

 ## Output
 This project lets you manage your company's departments, roles, and employees efficiently through simple command-line prompts.

-Before you begin:
-- Ensure you have Node.js and npm installed on your system.
-- Open a terminal or command prompt where you can run commands.

-Let's get started!

 1. Run the application:
 - Navigate to your project directory in the terminal and execute 'npm start'.

 2. Choose your action: